 You can help them further down the sales funnel by providing a FAQs section aimed at overcoming common issues or problems.
 All of this is available to consumers without them needing to pick up the phone or speak to a pushy sales staff.
 And once you’ve set it up, you can use it for free forever.
 As a result, a great website can often be a much better sales tool than your own staff and this is reflected in the growth of e-commerce.

-Forrester predicts that online sales will account for 17% of total US retail sales by 2022.
+Forrester predicts that online sales will account for 17% of total US retail sales by 2022, we are well on our way to hitting that projection, in 2018, e-commerce represented 14.3% of total retail sales.

-And it can get even better at its job, too.
-A well-designed website should be setup to handle A/B testing.
+A well-designed website should be set up to handle A/B testing.
 This is a form of split testing aimed at finding the best converting solution from two options.
 Different tests can include changing the color of a call-to-action button or changing an image.
 The idea is to continuously improve conversion rates so that your site gets better and better at converting users into customers.
 Despite the benefits of A/B testing, not everyone is doing it.

 Just 17% of Fortune 500 companies use an A/B testing platform.